dqops/dqo/docs/data-sources/csv.md

    Expand it and click on the virtual schema name.
 You will see all tables that have been imported.
 If none was not, the page will be empty.
 2. Select the Import tables tab to see the list of the available tables under the prefix given in the connection settings.
 3. Check the name of the folder with the partitioned data.
 4. By clicking the **Import selected tables button** the table will be imported.
-You can reach the table by expanding the connection and the schema on the left pannel.
+You can reach the table by expanding the connection and the schema on the left panel.

 !!! warning "Partitions discovery"
 The partitions of the data set are discovered automatically including types of columns.